As is true for so many of us, when I started my freelance career in 2015 I had no idea what the future would bring.

 I’ll finish up by asking my graphic designer, a digital nomad, currently traveling through South America, to create a nice image for my newsletter or work on a new downloadable guide.

 However, I couldn’t be less interested in the idea of “growing” into a big traditional company, with lots of departments and employees, all kinds of formalities and a strict hierarchy.
 In fact, just the thought of it gives me nightmares.

-Last December, I registered TAGS – Language Solutions, Unipessoal, Lda, a sole proprietorship based in Portugal that I run while splitting my time between Porto and Brussels.
+In December 2018, I registered TAGS – Language Solutions, Unipessoal, Lda., a sole proprietorship based in Portugal that I run while splitting my time between Porto and Brussels.

 Despite the big corporate-sounding name (let’s call it TAGS for short, ok?), I can proudly say my values have stayed the same and that this company merely represents the natural evolution of my freelance career, so I never made a big fuss about it.

-But this year, I took a deep breath and summoned the courage to hire my first full-time team member.
+But in 2019, I took a deep breath and summoned the courage to hire my first full-time team member.
 Marta, who works remotely from her home in Portugal under the watchful eye of her cat, Augusto, is my second pair of hands and eyes with translation/proofreading.
 And that kind of gave me the feeling of “Oh, crap, I’m running a real company”.

 So that it didn’t sound as scary, I decided to go with the term ‘boutique translation agency’.
 I’ve always liked the concept.
 Coming from a family of small-business owners, the idea of setting up shop, welcoming clients, listening to their individual needs and delivering a customised solution always really resonated with me.

 Then, there’s the specialization part.
 Over time, I started to realize which fields I could work best in, made a huge investment in continuous training and started to work almost exclusively with marketing and creative translation requests.
 This year, I’ve even dipped my toe into my first copywriting jobs, writing content from scratch for the fashion and interior design industries.